simpleinvoices/si4win/ReadMe.txt

-#summary ReadMe.txt included in the SI For Windows package

-=Simple Invoices For Windows=
+# Simple Invoices For Windows

 Simple Invoices For Windows is a combination of the simple invoices web app and a custom portable webserver.
 Simple Invoices For Windows will allow you to use or just try Simple Invoices without having to own or configure a webserver.
 Simple Invoices For Windows doesn't require